tristan0x/pytoolbox/tests/fortran/README.markdown

 prefixed by _
 1. Copy paste file `fmodule.py' in the path of the shared library.
 1. Rename it against the module (without the leading _)
-1. Edit it to declare the modules of your fortran module.
+1. Edit it to declare your fortran modules.

-Say your Python module is foo, you should have the following files:
+Say your Python module is `foo`, you should have the following files:

     $ ls
     foo.py _foo.so